-Frankly, it's what helps risk professionals sleep better at night.
+Frankly, it's what enables risk professionals to focus their efforts on the most impactful risk areas—and help their leaders (and themselves) the sleep better at night.

 However, many people feel lost when it comes to the intricate process of evaluating risks.
 Admittedly, there is a lot to factor in, with layers and layers of people and processes to consider.

 That's why the risk assessment matrix is such an important tool.

 The risk assessment matrix will help your organization identify and prioritize different risks, by estimating the probability of the risk occurring and how severe the impact would be if it were to happen.

 So what exactly is a risk assessment matrix?
 It is a widely used tool that organizations implement as a part of their risk assessment process to define risks and categorize them based on the likelihood of occurrence and level of impact.

 Organizations can use different terms to describe their matrix.
 You might hear risk control matrix (sometimes called a risk control table or risk control chart) or risk and control matrix (RACM).
 Regardless of what an organization calls the matrix, it’s referring to that holistic matrix that summarizes risks, how significant those risks could be (usually measured by likelihood, impact, etc.), what mitigating factors are in place, and the “residual” or unmitigated risk.